adole2008/adole2008/README.md

 - 👋 Hi, I’m @adole2008
-- 👀 I’m interested in your mother
+- 👀 I’m interested in creating apps with java and utilizing python for machine learning 👀
 - 🌱 I’m currently learning java, python, and php
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me ...